 If you are frequently unavailable to your team members, this can convey the message that you do not take the project seriously, and that team members’ feedback is unimportant.
 In fact, overall productivity can be severely damaged by this approach and weaken the project’s quality.

 4. Praise and Correct Team Members

-This is one of the most important of the effective leadership traits.
-The ability of a leader to praise and give proper guidance to team members has a major influence over their confidence and motivation.
+This is one of the most important effective leadership traits.
+The ability of a leader to praise and give proper guidance to team members has a major influence on their confidence and motivation.